JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 This year has been a long one for me, I gave my first talk, got married (a few days ago as write this on my honeymoon...), and I'm expecting my first kid in May.
 Now that the stress of wedding planning is over, and I'm still childless, it's time to add a new kind of pain to my life.

-**Doing Advent of Code in pure nix**
+# Doing Advent of Code in Pure Nix

 <Note>
 If you're lazy, you can see my code [here](https://github.com/JRMurr/AdventOfCode2024) and if you're nix curious I included some nix tips at the end
 </Note>

-By "pure nix" I mean only using the nix evaluation language.
+By "pure nix" I mean using the nix evaluation language.
 TLDR i will require that `nix eval <my code>` returns the answer to each problem for advent of code.
 This definition allows for [IFD or import from derivation](https://nix.dev/manual/nix/2.23/language/import-from-derivation), this is somewhat intentional.
 You technically need IFD to import nix pkgs which is fine.
 The kind of IFD that's bad is doing something like

 ```nix